Lie symmetry analysis of the two-Higgs-doublet model field equations: Lie symmetry analysis of PDEs

-form a system of 24 equations of 24 dependent and 4 free variables.
-The computation time for \texttt{SYM} to calculate the determining equations was reduced to a tiny fraction in the $d=2$ case.\footnote{For the 2HDM the calculation of the determining equations of $\mc{L}_4$ took nearly 14 hours on a desktop computer, while the corresponding calculation for $\mc{L}_2$ on the same computer took only 45 minutes.}
+form a system of 24 equations with 24 dependent and four free variables.
+The computation time for \texttt{SYM} to calculate the determining equations was reduced to a small fraction in the $d=2$ case.\footnote{For the 2HDM the calculation of the determining equations of $\mc{L}_4$ took nearly 14 hours on a desktop computer, whereas the corresponding calculation for $\mc{L}_2$ on the same computer took only 45 minutes.}

 In Appendix \ref{sec:ProofOfProposition}, we argue that Proposition \ref{P:SimplifiedModel} and Corollary \ref{C:1d4dcorr} cannot be extended to scalar, non-variational symmetries.